pcubillos/pyratbay/docs/atm_tutorial.rst

 the output atmospheric file name.

 The TEA run assumes a solar elemental composition from [Asplund2009]_;
-however, the user can enhance the metallicity of metals by setting the ``xsolar`` key, or can scale individual elemental abundances by setting the ``escale`` key element and scale factor pairs:
+however, the user can scale the abundance of metals by setting the ``xsolar`` key, or can scale individual elemental abundances by setting the ``escale`` key element and scale factor pairs: